proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/05_BOOM_AND_BUST_Workbook.md

 **Last Updated:** October 2025
 **Next Review:** After discussion session - collect participant feedback and iterate

-**For questions or suggested improvements to this workbook, contact the BookMark Breakfast facilitation team.**
+**For questions or suggested improvements to this workbook, contact the book club facilitation team.**